Owen Hart: The Black Hart; Nation of Domination (1997–1998)

-Four weeks after WrestleMania, during a tag team match with Ken Shamrock against Mark Henry and Rocky Maivia (later known as The Rock), Hart turned on Shamrock, "snapping" his ankle and "biting his ear" in the process, and becoming a heel once again.
+Following WrestleMania, Hart had allied with Ken Shamrock against the Nation of Domination.
+On April 27, 1998, during a tag team match with Shamrock against Nation members Mark Henry and Rocky Maivia, Hart turned on Shamrock, "snapping" his ankle and "biting his ear" in the process, and becoming a heel once again.
 After the attack on Shamrock, Hart became the co-leader, with The Rock, of the Nation of Domination, claiming that "Enough is enough and it's time for a change".
-The Nation's first big feud after Hart joined was against DX.
-It was during this feud that D-Generation X parodied the Nation of Domination.
-The imitation was complete with an actor dressing up as Hart and uttering the phrase "I am not a nugget"; this was in response to Shawn Michaels referring to Owen as a nugget of feces in a toilet bowl that, no matter how many times Michaels flushed, he was unable to get rid of.
+The Nation's first big feud after Hart joined was against D-Generation X. It was during this feud that D-Generation X parodied the Nation of Domination.
+The imitation was complete with an actor dressing up as Hart and uttering the phrase "I am not a nugget"; this was in response to Shawn Michaels referring to Owen as a nugget of faeces in a toilet bowl that, no matter how many times Michaels flushed, he was unable to get rid of.
 "Nugget" became a derisive term that followed Hart for the rest of his career.
+At Over the Edge: In Your House in May 1998, the Nation of Domination (Hart, D'Lo Brown, and Kama Mustafa) defeated[D-Generation X (Billy Gunn, Road Dogg, and Triple H).
+At King of the Ring in June 1998, Hart lost to D-Generation X member X-Pac.

-Hart's participation in the DX feud was sidetracked when Shamrock returned from injuries dead set on getting revenge on Hart.
-The two split a pair of specialty matches on pay-per-view, but nothing was ever conclusively settled between them.
+Hart's participation in the D-Generation X feud was side-tracked when Shamrock returned from injuries set on getting revenge on Hart.
+The two faced one another in a series of submission matches, during which time Hart quietly left the Nation of Domination.
+At Fully Loaded: In Your House in July 1998, Hart defeated Shamrock in a "Hart Family Dungeon match".
+At SummerSlam in August 1998, Shamrock defeated Hart in a Lion's Den match.